-The initial assessment process for land considered as a special wildlife reserve is two-fold.
-It considers not only the broad set of values of, and interests in, the land but also the landholder’s capacity to undertake an on-going, high standard of conservation management.
+Identification, negotiation and declaration of special wildlife reserves form an important part of a targeted program, led by the Queensland Government.
+The State’s initial assessment process for land with the potential to be considered as a special wildlife reserve is two-fold.
+It considers not only the broad set of values of, and interests in the land, but also the landholder’s capacity to undertake an on-going, high standard of conservation management in perpetuity.
 The expectation is that special wildlife reserves would have conservation values equivalent to those that the State looks for when considering land for national park dedication, along with a management regime that is similar to that applied to national parks.

 A special wildlife reserve assessment may consider, but is not limited to:

-- the natural and cultural significance of the land
+- the exceptional natural and cultural resources and values of the land

 - the land’s connectivity and landscape values

-- long term viability of the land’s values
+- long term viability of the land’s exceptional values

-- the land’s overall contribution to the protected area estate
+- the land’s overall contribution to the protected area network

 - potential and active threats to the natural and cultural values

 After this assessment, the State evaluates the alternative uses for the land as early as practicable to consider the relative merits of all potential alternate land uses.
-Amongst other things, the land’s current and future suitability for agricultural production, timber harvesting and resource extraction is evaluated and considered in relation to the land’s cultural heritage and conservation values.
-This process includes detailed consultation within government through a formalised memorandum of understanding process.
+Amongst other things, the land’s current and future suitability for agricultural production, timber harvesting and resource extraction is evaluated and considered in relation to the land’s exceptional natural and cultural values.
+This process includes extensive inter-agency consultation within government.

 Landholder suitability, including expertise, capacity and governance structure is assessed to provide confidence to the State that the land can be managed to a high standard over the long term.